fsantanna-no/gals/src/kt/README.md

         - Generates events back to the `client` when appropriate.
 - The `gals` system ensures that all instances receive the logical ticks in the same order.
-- The default `dapp` shipped with the distribution is as follows:
+- The default `dapp` written in Kotlin and shipped with the distribution is as
+  follows:

 ```
 fun app (port: Int) {